VeronicaLourens/hangman/README.md

  ### User Stories

  * As a first time user, I want the game to be easily accessible.
- * As a first time user, I want to know what the game rules are and how to play the game.
+ * As a first time user, I want to know how to play the game.
  * As a game user, I want to know the game result.
+ * As a game user, I want to be able to continuesly play the game as I wish.

 [Back to top](#hangman-game)